An article in The Wall Street Journal (2-11-92) made the following statements:

-Although we agree with the basic concepts expressed in these statements, we would make the two following modifications:
+Although we agree with the basic concepts expressed in these statements, we think the two following modifications are appropriate:

 · It is not necessarily true that “the more people put into stocks, the better.”
 The percentage of financial assets that an investor puts into common stocks should be determined by several factors, including the investor’s time horizon.

-· The time horizon to consider for investing in common stocks should be at least 10 years and perhaps 15 years or more.
+· The time horizon to consider for investing in common stocks should be significantly more than five years – at least 10 years and, perhaps, 15 years or more.

 Although it is generally accepted that common stocks outperform bonds over periods of several years and that common stocks are a good hedge against inflation, there are definitely exceptions to the validity of these beliefs, especially for periods of less than 10 to 15 years.

 For example, during each of the five-year periods ending in 1973 through 1978, high-grade corporate bonds outperformed the Standard & Poor’s 500 stock index.
 And, during the same five-year periods, the total returns of the S&P 500 stock index were below the rates of inflation.
 This is not only a good reason to have a time horizon of at least 10 years – and preferably 15 years or more – when investing in common stocks, it is also a good reason to diversify into investments in addition to common stocks, at least for shorter periods of time.